Light Curve Tool for Small Bodies

 This application is specifically designed to generate light curves for small, atmosphere-less bodies in the Solar System, with the primary objective of supporting research in this domain.
 While alternative tools exist, this application offers a distinctive combination of features: simulations are executed directly on the server, eliminating the need for local installation, and it generates projected images of objects in the sky plane.
 These functionalities are particularly valuable for validating research in fields such as stellar occultations.
-Developed in Python with Django as its framework, the tool currently provides two operational modes:
+Developed in Python with Django as its framework, the tool currently provides two operational modes specifically designed for photometric studies of rotational lightcurves—the Known and Generic modes—as well as an additional Occultation mode for stellar occultations.

-In both modes, users have the option to upload a custom shape model in .obj
+In all modes, users have the option to upload a custom shape model in .obj format

 The following sections provide a detailed explanation of each tool's features.